globe icon

 In this case, investors will be allowed to invest 79% into a loan, and they would be fully covered if all the potential risks materialize.

-The cash flow buffer is the difference between the investable amount and the expected repayment.
+The cash flow buffer differs between the investable amount and the expected repayment.

-A side note worth mentioning is that Income recalculates the junior share every six months or when the product and its pricing change.
+A side note is that Income recalculates the junior share every six months or when the product and its pricing change.

 In the case of a defaulted lender, Income takes over the collection of loans of the entire portfolio and repays investors before the lender.

 Investing on Income or other marketplaces depends on your risk appetite and investment preferences.
 Remember that any "protection scheme" isn't a 100% guarantee.
-By investing in P2P loans, you are bearing the default risk, which is valid on any platform.
+By investing in P2P loans, you bear the default risk, valid on any platform.

 If you are looking for higher protection, interest payments for delayed loans, better monitoring of lenders, and no pending payments, Income is undoubtedly the best option.